hvhallmann/waes-web/README.md

 - Include an database instead of using files to parse files.
 - identify the format of the file the user is sending
 - improve error handling
-- from the test specification, it will be better if there is an file to work with since the beginning, like an example.